harrisfs-web/mysql_covid_data_exploration/README.md

 # MySQL Data Exploration for Covid-19 Data

 This repository contains SQL queries designed to explore and analyze Covid-19 data using MySQL.
+The data were sourced from https://ourworldindata.org/covid-deaths and where pre-processed using Excel to split in two separate datasets

 The queries utilize various SQL features such as joins, common table expressions (CTEs), window functions, aggregate functions, and creating views.
 Below is an overview of the queries and their purpose:

 ## Queries Overview